*Information about what to prepare can be seen on our scheduling site.

 There is also a $100 deposit due at the audition for production classes - if for some reason you are unable to be cast in a show (due to scheduling conflicts) this deposit if refundable as long as those conflicts were communicated BEFORE casting is released.
 There are no refunds after casting has been announced.

 The tuition for students cast in the show is $385 (the deposit counts as part of this).
 The balance needs to be paid by the first rehearsal.
 There are a limited number of need based scholarships available for each production.
-Please email our Education Director, Heather Biddle, if you are interested in applying for a scholarship.
+Please email our Education Director, Taylor Wallis, if you are interested in applying for a scholarship.

 Please read and be familiar with our policies before auditioning

 All children, ages 5-18, are invited to audition.
 Everyone who auditions for a Sophomore, Junior or Senior Production will be cast in the show!
 Those who audition should come prepared to read from the script provided and to sing a song of your own choice.
 Beginners may sing any song you are comfortable singing.
-Advanced performers should choose a song from traditional musical theatre (no pop/top 40) and bring sheet music in your key.
-An accompanist will be provided, or you may bring a CD or cassette (music only – no vocals).
-A CD/cassette player will be provided.
+Advanced performers should choose a song from traditional musical theatre and bring sheet music in your key.
+An accompanist will be provided, or you make bring a recorded accompaniment on your own device (music only – no vocals).
+We do not have a CD player, so please no CDs.
 Please come dressed to dance, and wear appropriate, closed-toe shoes – no sandals, please!

 All students are required to serve on a production committee (about a 3 to 5 hour commitment).
 Details will be provided at auditions.